-Taiwan: Export growth bodes well for GDP expansion Asia Pacific Economic Outlook, Q4 2017
+Taiwan: Export growth bodes well for GDP expansion has been added to your bookmarks.

 Export performance in July was fueled by strong increases in exports to the United States and the European Union, though growth in exports to China decelerated.
 However, a potential trade war between China and the United States could result in Taiwan being caught in the cross fire, affecting exports.